 It is harder to see the layer of mold through the glass jar, but you can generally tell the fermentation is complete when the seeds settle to the bottom of the jar in a watery liquid and the thicker pulp and mold sit on top of them.Continue to 5 of 8 below.

 05 of 08

 Finally, you can remove and dispose of the mold covering.
 Lifting it before rinsing the seeds will make rinsing easier, but it's not necessary.
 You can add some water to the jar or bowl and stir or shake vigorously.
 The good seeds will settle to the bottom, allowing you to drain off the excess first.Continue to 6 of 8 below.

 Strain the seed mixture into a colander and rinse the seeds well under running water.
 Try to remove any remaining pulp bits and mold, so that only clean seeds remain.Continue to 7 of 8 below.

 Spread the seeds onto either a paper plate or glass dish, to dry.
 Don't use paper or paper towels or the seeds will stick to them and be difficult to remove.
 Set them in a warm, dry spot and allow to dry completely.
 Shake them on the plate daily to make sure they don't clump and that they dry evenly.
 Don't try to speed the process by using heat or you might destroy the seed.Continue to 8 of 8 below.

 Storing and Saving Tomato Seeds

-Once the seeds are thoroughly dry, you can store them in an air tight container, in a cool, dry place.
-The envelop shown here will be placed inside a canning jar.
+Once the seeds are thoroughly dry, you can store them in an airtight container, in a cool, dry place.
+The envelope shown here will be placed in a canning jar.
 Remember to label and date your seeds!